 Do know that motherhood is full of hard knocks.

 You know when the easiest time to feel like you know everything about parenting is?
 Any time before you actually become a parent.
 Prior to that, it’s simple to confidently declare what you will always or never do.
 You’re not being cocky or delusional.
 You actually believe that you are going to be in control when the baby arrives.
 But—how do I drop this bomb gently?
 You won’t.

 It doesn’t matter how much you prepare or plan, things will not go exactly the way you assume they will.
-Go ahead and be ready for the exact opposite of what your parenting plans entail.
-If you swear up and down that you will never co-sleep, Murphy’s law dictates that you’ll be having a conversation with your partner in two to five years about how the hell to get that child out of your bed (because her sleeping sideways was much less bothersome when she was only 18 inches long).
+Go ahead and be ready for the exact opposite of what your parenting plans entail in that first week, first month, first year.
+If you swear up and down that you will never co-sleep, Murphy’s law dictates that you’ll be having a conversation with your partner in two to five years about how the hell to get that child out of your bed (because the way she sleeps sideways was much less bothersome when she was only 18 inches long).
 The universe will take your plans and drop them at your feet, shattered and scattered.

 Sometimes, it’s going to be hard to accept these surprises.
 You might even shed some tears.
 Which is why you should always try to keep this next bit of advice at the front of your mind …